cad324/Cornell-Thrift-Project/documents/design-journey.md

 [Tell us about any issues or challenges you faced while trying to complete milestone 3.
 Bullet points preferred.]

+* Realized that the way the events table was set up was not going to be sufficient for the website so how to completely restructure it can create 3 tables (similar to the images, tags, and image_tags tables from Project 3).
+This created a lot of complications and required me to redo and rethink how to do the SQL queries for the events page.

 --- <!-- ^^^ Milestone 3; vvv FINAL SUBMISSION-->